The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 Green Papaya Taco Bar

 This Tamarindo restaurant has all the beachy/boho vibes, away from the beach.
-They are a Mexican fusion restaurant, and while there are primarily tacos on the menu, there are some other options, too.
-Rest assured that they also have several vegetarian options for those who are looking for it as well.
+It is a Mexican fusion restaurant, and while the menu primarily features tacos, there are some other options, too.
+Rest assured that they also have several vegetarian options for those who are looking for them.

-Their interior consists of large, communal hi-top tables and lower tables, perfect for meeting other travellers, or coming with a large group you’ve met from the beach.
+Their interior consists of large, communal high-top tables and lower tables, perfect for meeting other travellers or coming with a large group you’ve met from the beach.

 On top of their fun and playful aesthetic, this place is ideal for lunch or dinner.
 They serve everything from Homemade Tortilla Chips and Dip to Ceviche to Beef or Shrimp Tacos.
 They also have burritos, quesadillas and enchiladas on their menu, plus classic salads and burgers, too.
 You’ll leave happy and full after a stop at this tasty Tamarindo restaurant.